 The fees are strictly enforced by CP Plus.

 Trivia & History

-For some reason, it appears to have a closed-off caravan parking area, with caravans being sent in to a corner of the car park instead, leaving a large section of the grounds as being rarely accessed.
+For some reason, it appears to have a closed-off caravan parking area, with caravans being sent in to a corner of the car park instead.
+This leaves a large section of the grounds to be rarely used.